 Those white cliffs turned out to be part of the White Rocks Coastal Park and upon closer inspection were made of flint stone nodules encased in white chalk.
 Here are two exposed pieces of the flint with very subtle gradations of grey and brown.

 As a farm worker in Denmark my dad wrote this about flint: “In the process of digging the drainage ditches we found Stone Age tools going back to the earliest period when Denmark was settled about ten thousand years ago.
 These people learned to polish flint in such an interesting way that these stone tools became a collector’s item in ancient Egypt.”

-When I was in Denmark I visited a couple of farms where he had worked and took a quick shot of this collection of stones in one of the windowsills of the house.
-It was only while putting together this post that I realized that this stone collection must be similar to the flint tools that he found when digging ditches.
-The circular stone with the pattern on it is also flint, this time in the form of a fossil echinoid, an ancient form of sea life.At the National Museum of Denmark in Copenhagen projectiles of worked flint stone are arranged in patterns.I’ll let my dad’s stories caption these tools as well, also found in the National Museum of Denmark: “The family went picnicking in the old Ford wagon, most often to Ristinge Klint.
+When I was in Denmark I visited a couple of farms where he had worked and took a quick shot of this collection of stones in the windowsill of one of the houses.
+It was only while putting together this post that I realized that this stone collection must be similar to the flint tools that he found when he was digging ditches.
+The circular stone in front with the pattern on it is also flint in the form of a fossil echinoid, an ancient form of sea life.At the National Museum of Denmark in Copenhagen projectiles of worked flint stone are arranged in patterns.I’ll let my dad’s stories caption these tools as well, also found in the National Museum of Denmark: “The family went picnicking in the old Ford wagon, most often to Ristinge Klint.
 The klints (cliffs) had many kinds of flint in various colours, a big trade item in the Stone Age five thousand years ago.”